For urgent consular assistance call

 Outbreaks of foodborne and other infectious diseases happen from time to time.
 These include:

-To protect yourself from illness, avoid:
+To protect yourself from illness, avoid the following:

 Medical facilities in Serbia are below Australian standards.